Zach McKinstry Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have a 4.62 team ERA that ranks 24th among all league pitching staffs.
+- The Phillies' 4.54 team ERA ranks 23rd across all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (62 total, 1.1 per game).
+- The Phillies rank 11th in baseball in home runs surrendered (63 total, 1.1 per game).

-- Nola (4-4) gets the starting nod for the Phillies in his 13th start of the season.
-He's put together a 4.70 ERA in 74 2/3 innings pitched, with 65 strikeouts.
+- In his last appearance on Thursday against the New York Mets, the right-hander tossed four innings, giving up three earned runs while surrendering two hits.

-- In his most recent appearance on Wednesday against the New York Mets, the righty went six innings, giving up four earned runs while surrendering four hits.
+- The 30-year-old has an ERA of 5.65, with 7.1 strikeouts per nine innings, in 12 games this season.
+Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.